Republicans Introduce Tree Spiking Bill in Response to Biden's Ecoterrorist Nominee

 Republican senators leading the charge against Tracy Stone-Manning, President Joe Biden’s nominee to lead the Bureau of Land Management (BLM), introduced a bill on Wednesday to combat tree spiking after new information surfaced about Stone-Manning’s involvement in a tree spiking plot 30 years ago.

-Energy and Natural Resources Committee ranking member Sen. John Barrasso (R-WY) and Sen. Jim Risch (R-ID) proposed the Tree Spiking Mitigation Act to help reduce the dangers of tree spiking.
+Energy and Natural Resources Committee ranking member Sen. John Barrasso (R-WY) and Sen. Jim Risch (R-ID) proposed the Tree Spiking Mitigation Act to help reduce the dangers of spiked trees.

 Tree spiking is both a form of sabotage and an act of ecoterrorism in which metal spikes are hammered into trees to prevent them from being harvested.
-Tree spikes have destroyed expensive logging equipment and can injure or kill loggers or millworkers processing the spiked trees.
+Tree spikes, especially in the 1980s and 1990s, destroyed expensive logging equipment and can injure or kill loggers or millworkers processing the spiked trees.

 When Stone-Manning was a graduate student at the University of Montana in Missoula in 1989, she anonymously mailed a profane letter on behalf of John P. Blount, an individual in her “circle of friends,” alerting the U.S. Forest Service that trees in Idaho’s Clearwater National Forest had been spiked.
 Despite being subpoenaed in 1989 along with six other individuals over the tree spiking, Stone-Manning did not come forward about her knowledge of the crime.
 She instead waited four years to come forward about the crime and only testified about it after she was named by Blount’s ex-wife in the crime and granted immunity in exchange for her testimony.
 Blount was convicted for the tree spiking and sentenced to 17 years in prison.